JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 The average time for learning FP languages in general is usually 6 months due to the below reasons.
 This repository hopes to speed that process up, but, as always, people learn at different paces:
 - Many tutorials/guides assume their readers already know foundational principles.
 New learners who read them often do not know, nor are even aware of, those foundational principles.
     - This project's `Hello World/FP Philosophical Foundations` folder exists to counter this issue
 - No one really explains what the "big picture" that FP programming is all about.
-Thus, it's hard to see how some concept fits in the larger scheme of things.
+Thus, it's hard to see how some concept fits in the larger scheme of things, much less why that concept is so fundamental to everything.
     - See this project's `Hello World/FP Philosophical Foundations/07-FP--The-Big-Picture.md` file
 - People (wrongly) believe that they must know a very abstract mathematics called "Category Theory" in order to use/write PureScript or another FP language.
 Due to its very abstract nature, Category Theory can be difficult to grasp and scares people off.
     - This "myth" is false.
-Similar to a non-techy person being able to use a very powerful computer to check their email without knowing how that computer works (e.g. the entire process from hardware -> boot process -> operating system -> email application), an FP programmer can use concepts that have their foundations in Category Theory without fully understanding those foundations.
-    - The other consideration is the opportunity cost of learning Category Theory.
-A new learner can often get more benefit by spending their time learning something else rather than Category Theory.
-It might be worth learning later, but it's not necessary, nor always worth the time investment, for making someone a better programmer.
-    - In short, one can produce high-quality programs in an FP language for years without fully understanding all of these Category Theory concepts, nor does it always give the best return on your time investment.
-One might want to wait until getting more familiar with writing FP code before one considers learning it.
+Most FP developers do not understand Category Theory and yet they already have an intuition for some of its ideas.
 - The syntax for FP languages are paradigmatically different than the syntax with which most developers are familiar (C/Java/Python).
-It takes a while just to get used to a "different" syntax family before it feels normal.
+It takes a while to get used to a "different" syntax family before it feels normal.
 Until it feels normal, reading through code examples will be harder.
     - This project's `Syntax` folder exists to counter the above issue.
 - Related to the above, FP languages often use symbol-based aliases to refer to functions that are well-known to FP Programmers instead of those functions' literal names (e.g. `<$>` instead of `map`, `<$` instead of `voidRight`, `$>` instead of `voidLeft`).
 It's more concise and similarities between these symbol-based aliases add meaning to them, such as their "direction."
 Since new learners do not already know that to which function a symbol refers, it can be hard to know what that function even does.
     - [A Pursuit search that wraps the symbol in parenthensis (e.g. `(<$>)`)](https://pursuit.purescript.org/search?q=%28%3C%24%3E%29) fixes this problem